ATLi2001/tcga_mc3_pipeline/README.md

 ### Part 5: Analyze Summary Statistics

+- Obtain TCGA clinical data using manifest
+  - the overall clinical data needs to have survival times updated from follow up files; update_survival.R

 - Run scripts submit_summ_stats_multi_analysis.R and submit_ordering_matrix.R
   - the summ_stats_multi_analysis will do clinical analyses including survival, recurrence, stage, gender, age, and smoking
-    - some cancer types may be missing available data (i.e. ovarian cancer doesn't have two genders to analyze)
+    - some cancer types may be missing data (i.e. ovarian cancer doesn't have two genders to analyze)
   - the ordering_matrix will create a heatmap with the temporal ordering of the genes
     - genes used in each cancer were determined by PANCAN paper